MicrosoftDocs/azure-devops-yaml-schema/task-reference/iisweb-app-deployment-v1.md

 **`AdminPassword`** - **Password**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Administrator password for the target machines. <br>It can accept variable defined in Build/Release definitions as '$(passwordVariable)'. <br>You may mark variable type as 'secret' to secure it.
+Specifies the administrator password for the target machines.
+It can accept variables defined in build/release definitions, such as `$(passwordVariable)`.
+You may mark the variable type as `secret` to secure it.
 <!-- :::editable-content-end::: -->
 <br>